AngeDieu/GeniusOS/README.md

 ## About

+SuperOS is a fork of [Upsilon](https//github.com/Upsilon-Numworks/Upsilon) that seeks to add features that I either liked and cherry-picked from other Epsilon/Upsilon forks, or have coded myself.

 Upsilon is a fork of Omega, an user-made OS that runs on the Numworks calculator, which brings many features to it, but was discontinued because of a policy change from Numworks.
 Upsilon is for the people who want to see a future for user-made OSes for Numworks, even after the closure and archiving of Omega.

 ### Some new features

+**SuperOS**
+- Green Theme (and added most existing themes in local)
+- more things
+- even more adds

+**Upsilon**
 - Enhancements for the Kandinsky python module
 - Support for wallpapers
 - External apps